Industrial design of polymer products (4539) |

 |

-A good design of a polymer product requires not only a broad knowledge of polymers and processing technologies (cf. the course Materials selection and plastic metal forming (2973)), but also a variety of engineering skills including CAE tools such as FEM and flow simulations.
+A good design of a polymer product requires not only a broad knowledge of polymers and processing technologies (cf. the course Material selection and forming processes (4536)), but also a variety of engineering skills including CAE tools such as FEA and plastic injection moulding simulations.

 Lectures: